slefranc/slefranc.github.io/_about/data_sharing.md

 ---
 title:  "Population Imaging: Data Sharing"
 image: images/data_sharing.png
-excerpt: "I am in charge of the free project PIWS (developed by NeuroSpin).
+excerpt: "I am in charge of the PIWS project (developed by NeuroSpin).
 It allows to assemble and serve the data of major European/international projects in population imaging for big-data analyzes.
 PIWS relies on CubicWeb, a semantic web software developed by the French company Logilab."
 collection: about
 ---